udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 Prepare for this project with: Website Performance Optimization

 ####Intro to AJAX
-Go indepth with AJAX calls and making calls to APIs.
+Go in-depth with AJAX calls and making calls to APIs.

 ####JavaScript Design Patterns

 ####Project: Neighborhood Map

 This is a project where you'll get a chance to get creative.
 You develop a map of your neighborhood using the Google Maps API and using a Javascript framework and following a Model View Controller Pattern.
 You will develop a single-page application featuring a map of your neighborhood or a neighborhood you would like to visit.
-You will then add additional functionality to this application, including: map markers to identify popular locations or places you’d like to visit, a search function to easily discover these locations, and a listview to support simple browsing of all locations.
+You will then add additional functionality to this application, including: map markers to identify popular locations or places you’d like to visit, a search function to easily discover these locations, and a list view to support simple browsing of all locations.
 You will then research and implement third-party APIs that provide additional information about each of these locations (such as StreetView images, Wikipedia articles, Yelp reviews, etc).

 Prepare for this project with: Intro to AJAX and JavaScript Design Patterns